Ypnose/ahrf/README.md

 [here](http://www.cs.princeton.edu/~bwk/btl.mirror/).

 `make all` (or simply `make`) will launch the tests for every variants specified in `AWKV`.
-With your system, the executables are probably located in a different directory.
+On your system, the executables are probably located in a different directory.
 So, try to change `BDIR` accordingly.

 This script wasn't created to mimic or replace `markdown` syntax.
 Therefore,